 This is part 2 of a 3 part series on cult tactics used for manipulating and controlling cult members.
 Part 1 Part 3

 Fear and guilt are central to any thought reform/mind control program.
-A fearful person is one who cannot think critically and who's ability to make decisions is reduced.
+A fearful person is one who cannot think critically and whose ability to make decisions is reduced.
 Cult tactics include inducing fears and phobias (strong, irrational fears) in group members to allow the leadership to maintain control.
 Members can believe that all sorts of horrible things may happen if they don't follow the rules, if they don't earn more money, if they leave the group or even think of leaving the group etc.

 Guilt is introduced in many ways, too.
 Guilt because of their weaknesses, their mistakes, weak faith, inability to understand, evil spirits, in fact, anything the leadership decides!